patriciomase/web-performance-guide/README.md

  After taking a look to the affected pages the following issues have been observed:

  #### Symptom: Images take too long to show up.
  - **Possible cause: Served assets size.** Images (and could be videos, fonts, etc.).
 They  are simply too big.
-This issue likely occurs when non-technical users upload content to cms platforms or other ways to inject content.
+This issue likely occurs when non-technical users upload content to cms platforms or other ways to inject content in automated ways.
 The browser scales down the image to show it in the right size defined by design, but the file transfer takes extra time which impacts the user experience.
  - **How to confirm the issue:** Inspect the elements in the browser.
 Compare the rendered size vs the original size.
 Loot at the element in the network tab, take a look at the file weight.
  - **Ways to fix:**
 	 - manually reduce the size of the assets (ugh).
 	 - Resize uploaded content in the backend before storing it.
 (Or make a copy with the right dimensions keeping the original one) This do not fix for existent content but will fix the issue for future elements.
 We could run a script to execute the same process for the historical data we already have.
+We can also consider to create several sizes at this stage so we can cover different devices in a better way and also have other sizes available like for example for thumbnails.
 	 - Another alternative approach would be to resize at request time.
 Use query params to query for an specific size.
-We'd need to have a service in place to do the transformation, cache the resized asset and return.
-Third party services like cloudinary work in this way so maybe if applying this solution is more about paying and integrating a third party service.
+We'd need to have a service in place to do the transformation on the fly, cache the resized asset and return.
+Third party services like cloudinary and could be a relatively easy workaround.
  - **Additional improvements:**
 	 - Check the file format (mostly for images).
 Try to use webp.